 Look, if you’re selling a sport hydration drink mix, you can get away with a basic product description.
 The price point is relatively low and the use cases are pretty easily understood (it’s a hydration mix for people who are into active sports).

-But if you’re selling a complex product that appeals to different audience types, then you have a problem because in order to cover ALL details and address ALL questions for ALL users you would need A LOT of words.
+But if you’re selling a complex product that appeals to different audience type, then you have a problem because in order to cover ALL details and address ALL questions for ALL users you would need A LOT of words.
 But only 30% of that content is relevant to any one buyer group.

 What is a marketer to do?
 How can they personalize the product page?